 Peripheral 4 Pin Molex Connector is used to provide power to IDE devices and other peripherals like Fans, case lights etc. You can also use this Molex 4 pin connector to power other devices like SATA devices, Graphics cards etc. by the use of converters or adapters e.g. Molex to SATA power connector etc.

 PCI-e 6 Pin / PCI-e 8 Pin Connector

-PCI-e 6 Pin or PCI-e 6+2 Pin are 12 Volt Connectors that are used to provide power to mid to high range graphics cards that requires extra amount of power for their working.
-Budget and low-end graphics card do not need them as they draw their power from the motherboard PCI-Express x16 slot only.
-Older mid to high end graphics card comes with PCI-e 6 Pin slot while the newer high end graphics comes with PCI-e 8 Pin slot.
-The new PCI Express 8 Pin cable can provide maximum of 150 Watts power which is the double that of the PCI Express 6 Pin cable i.e. 75 Watts.
+PCI-e 6 Pin or PCI-e 6+2 Pin are 12 Volt Connectors that are used to provide power to mid to high range graphics cards that require extra amount of power for their working.
+Budget and low-end graphics cards do not need them as they draw their power from the motherboard PCI-Express x16 slot only.
+Older mid to high-end graphics card comes with PCI-e 6 Pin slot while the newer high-end graphics comes with PCI-e 8 Pin slot.
+The new PCI Express 8 Pin cable can provide a maximum of 150 Watts power which is double that of the PCI Express 6 Pin cable i.e. 75 Watts.

-Note: The number and availability of these connectors varies and depends upon model and brand of the SMPS.
-Budget SMPS have less number of these connectors but high end Power supplies have higher number.
+Note: The number and availability of these connectors vary and depend upon the model and brand of the SMPS.
+Budget SMPS have less number of these connectors but high-end Power supplies have a higher number.

 Must Read: PC Power Supply Calculator Tools to Find the Right SMPS